wp-plugins/form-maker/readme.txt

 -Ability to restrict preferred file extensions in file upload(*commercial version*) in the form
 -Full PayPal integration with different checkout modes (Test Mode and Production) and five field types (Amount, Select, Checkbox, Radio, and Shipping).(*commercial version*)
 -[WordPress Form] Maker(http://web-dorado.com/products/wordpress-form.html) is integrated with Google Maps API(*commercial version*)
--Field Instructions for the User
+-Field Instructions for the Form User
 -Required Fields in form
 -Hidden Fields in form
 -A form Submit Button Customization

-### Supported languages
+### Supported languages by Form Maker

  *If you need language of the Form Maker which is not included in this list, please tell us and we will do the translation of the Form Maker within 3 days.
 If you find some mistakes in the translation of the Form Maker, please inform us and we will correct it within 3 days.*